 The type of trader you are will have a bearing on the time that your trades need to stay open to reach your profit target.

-Take the following example.
-Figure 2 below shows EUR/USD over five minute intervals (M5).
+Figure 2 below shows EUR/USD over five-minute intervals (M5).

-To do this, I need to calculate what are known as maximal curves (see box for an explanation).
+To do this, I need to calculate what is known as maximal curves (see box for an explanation).
 Briefly, taking the volatility as input these curves will tell me the probability of a maximum price (either up or down) being reached.